How do I Choose Suitable Laser Marking/Engraving Machine From Cloudray?

 The Last but not the least, which type of laser machine i can choose from Cloudray?

-(The configurations and marking effect display in this Guide is only applied to products on www.cloudraylser.com, not applied to products on any third-party shopping platforms, and only offer direct after-sale service and tech support for orders directly on www.cloudraylser.com too)
+(The configurations and marking effect display in this Guide is only applied to products directly on www.cloudraylser.com, not applied to products from cloudry store on Amazon/Ebay etc. due to different configurations and different service, also not offer any service support for orders from them.)

 Features of Cloudray Each Series：

-MP Series: Mopa (Anodized Aluminum Black Marking; Titanium & Stainless Steel Color Marking)
+MP Series: Common Marking + Mopa (Anodized Aluminum Black Marking; Titanium & Stainless Steel Color Marking)

 EC Series: CO2 Laser Machine, widely used for DIY of Non-metal materials

-5. If you are searching for laser machine for marking or engraving on non-metal materials( bamboo, coconut shell, paper, plexiglass, PCB board, acrylic,rubber, marble, granite, jade, crystal, leather, fabric and so on the vast majority of non-metallic materials), EC Series will be the best choice.
+5. If you are searching for a laser machine for marking or engraving on non-metal materials( bamboo, coconut shell, paper, plexiglass, PCB board, acrylic, rubber, marble, granite, jade, crystal, leather, fabric and so on the vast majority of non-metallic materials), EC Series will be the best choice.